 Are there any apps to assist me to locate a Pentyrch law firm on the Chelsea Building Society conveyancing panel?
 I am a keen cyclist and am willing to travel upto 25kilometers to meet the solicitor.

 You can use the search on this page.
 Please select a bank and your location and you will see a number of Pentyrch conveyancing lawyers located nearest you.
 We have detailed some Pentyrch conveyancing firms towards the end of this page and you can contact them to verify if they are on the Chelsea Building Society panel

-I need to instruct a conveyancing solicitor in Pentyrch for my purchase.
-Is it possible to see a firm’s record with the profession’s regulator?
+I am looking for a conveyancing solicitor in Pentyrch for my home move.
+Is it possible to see a firm’s record with the legal regulator?

-With only 71 years remaining on your lease the likely cost is going to range between £9,500 and £11,000 plus plus your own and the landlord's "reasonable" professional fees.
+With just 68 years unexpired we estimate the price of your lease extension to span between £9,500 and £11,000 plus plus your own and the landlord's "reasonable" professional fees.

-The figure above a general guide to costs for extending a lease, but we are not able to supply the actual costs without more detailed due diligence.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
-Please do not move forward placing reliance on this information without first getting professional advice.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we are not able to advice on the actual costs without more detailed due diligence.
+You should not use the figures in tribunal or court proceedings.
+There may be other issues that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
+You should not take any other action placing reliance on this information without first seeking the advice of a professional.